A struct

 public int Y; // Y coordinate of the point

-// Constructor to initialize the point's coordinates
+// Constructor to initialize the coordinates of the point

 public Point(int x, int y)